Article updated 5/5/23

 If you’re having a small team get-together over drinks and food, a semi-private venue that offers a reserved space for your party might work perfectly.
 You can enjoy the restaurant’s ambiance, food, and drink in a spot reserved just for you.

 But, if you’re having a corporate event celebration highlighting all the great work your team has done that quarter, you might want a more private environment.
-A separate dining room or event space ensures that you can recap the information that’s worth celebrating, without the risk of sharing privileged company information with the rest of the restaurant.
+Private dining rooms or event spaces ensure that you can recap the information that’s worth celebrating, without the risk of sharing privileged company information with the rest of the restaurant.
 If you need to broadcast video presentations or host speeches, check with the restaurant to see if they have A/V capabilities.
 If not, you can always book additional A/V and production needs separately.

 When you’re making the call on which events space you’d like to book, remember to consider the type of food that your party prefers, the type of formal or informal atmosphere they’d feel comfortable in, and the budget you have to work with.

-Now, finding a great restaurant for your private event should be much easier.
+Now, finding a great restaurant or private dining rooms for your private event should be much easier.
 With so many great options the only tricky part is deciding which spot to try first.